realmohsin/notes/ts.md

 The paths setting can really upset the way ES Modules work in browsers.
 For one thing, all ES Module imports have to begin with a /, ./ or ../.
 Fortunately we can simulate that behavior with paths - "/_": ["src/_"].
 (Currently not using any setup that actually uses es modules natively in browsers right?)

-Paths can do one more theing - connect imports from a CDN to a type declaration file.
+Paths can do one more thing - connect imports from a CDN to a type declaration file.
 ```typescript
 import { h } from "https://unpkg.com/preact@10.5.2/dist/preact.min.js";
 ```
 ```json
 {
   "compilerOptions": {